 “I’ll see you soon, Crookshanks,” she said soothingly, smiling fondly at her disgruntled pet.

 “Let’s go,” Harry said, leading the way out of the compartment and into the crowded corridor.
 Other students bustled down the hall, looking excited.
-The trio was jostled too and fro as they made their way towards the doors.
+The trio was jostled to and fro as they made their way towards the doors.

 “I’ll see you two at the feast; I’m going to take the first years to Hagrid,” Hermione said, waving goodbye to Harry and Ron and turning away.
 They called their goodbyes as Hermione wound through the crowd and stepped off of the Hogwarts Express.

 The platform was crowded with people shoving past each other and calling out to their friends.
-The ruckus made by the students was chaotic, but Hermione instantly spotted the scared-looking first years that were huddled together near the train.
+The ruckus made by the students was chaotic, but Hermione instantly spotted the scared-looking first years huddled together near the train.
 She smiled.